ServerlessLife/vitepress-test/README.md

 For other tools, please send documentation to include here.
 WebStorm instructions are especially needed.

+## Development Process

+Since you deploy code to a real AWS account, it's best to have a dedicated environment only for yourself.
+It could be your personal environment or an environment created for a feature.
+That is [common practice when developing serverless systems](https://theburningmonk.com/2019/09/why-you-should-use-temporary-stacks-when-you-do-serverless/).
+If that's not feasible due to organizational or technical reasons, use Observability Mode.

+## Observability Mode

+In Observability Mode, Lambda Live Debugger intercepts requests and sends them to your computer without waiting for a response.
+The Lambda continues as usual.
+The response from your machine is ignored.
+This mode can be used in the development, testing, or even, if you are an adventurous, production environment.
+It samples requests every 3 seconds by default (configurable with an `interval` setting) to avoid overloading the system.

 ## Monorepo Setup

 Set the `subfolder` parameter if your framework is in a subfolder.